cwrnds/vegan-chk/README.md

 vegan-chk
 =========

-App to check if a cuisine is vegan or not by scanning using mobile phone camera
+App to check if a cuisine is vegan or not by scanning using cell phone camera